Lightning-AI/litgpt/tutorials/neurips_challenge_quickstart.md

 ## Competition Facts

+&nbsp;

 **Permitted GPUs:**

 - 1x A100 (40 GB RAM);
 - 1x RTX 4090 (24 GB RAM).

+&nbsp;

 **Permitted models:**

 - All transformer-based LLM base models that are not finetuned yet.

-The subset of Lit-GPT models supported in this competition is listed in the Table below.
+The subset of Lit-GPT models supported in this competition is listed in the table below.
+These don't include models that have been finetuned or otherwise aligned, as per the rules of the challenge.

+&nbsp;

 | Models in Lit-GPT         | Reference                                                    |
 | ------------------------- | ------------------------------------------------------------ |